London lifestyle & travels with kids and babies

-The Historic Royal Palaces enchanted us all with more festivities this December.
-And part of our Xmas celebrations, we spent a couple of hours at Kensington Palace, a favourite spot of ours: parents usually for glamorous social events and kids for running around the gorgeous gardens.
+The Historic Royal Palaces enchant us regularly with festivities and kids dedicated events.
+Part of Xmas celebrations, we spent few hours at Kensington Palace with kids – an old time favourite spot of ours: parents usually for glamorous social events and children for running around the gorgeous gardens.

 It was the first time we took the monkeys inside for visiting – the eldest has been insisting many times and adamant he’ll put up with me contemplating beautiful dresses and reading about Victorian habits Christmas time.